iluvjava/Maths/Notebook 2.0 obsidian/AMATH 501 Complex Analysis, Vector Calculus/Complex Analysis/Calculus of Residual.md

 This is one of the way we can take the contour integral of a Meromorphic function around a set of, finitely many singularities in the opened set $C$.

 ---

-###  Introduction
+### **Introduction**

-The residual method is applied to the integral of Meromorphic Functions, and it provides a quick and dirty way to compute the exact integral of these functions with a pole, or poles inside of it, and the poles is denoted as: $z_0$.
+The residual method can be applied to the integral of Meromorphic Functions, and it provides a quick and dirty way to compute the exact integral of these functions with a pole, or poles inside of it, and the poles is denoted as: $z_0$.

-This is the Residual Formula:
+#### **Thm | Calculus of Residual**
+> Let $C$ be a contour where $f$ is analytical in and on, then the residual formula is given by
+>
 > $$
 > \oint_C f(z)dz = 2\pi i \text{Res}_{z_0}(f).
 > $$

-**The residue of a function at its singularity is just the coefficients of the term: $a_{-1}$ for the Laurent Series**, and it's crucial for figuring out the contour integrals around some singularities.
+**Note**: *The residue of a function at its singularity is just the coefficients of the term: $a_{-1}$ for its Laurent Series*, and it's crucial for figuring out the contour integrals around some singularities.

-#### Proof:
+**Proof:**

 $$\oint_Cf(z)dz = \oint_{C\epsilon} f(z)dz$$

-Where the contour $C$ is an contour that contains the pole $z_0$, and then we will have an "Inner Corridor", or a infinitely small circle that circles around the singularity $z_0$
+Where the contour $C$ is a contour that contains the pole $z_0$, and then we will have an "Inner Corridor", or an infinitely small circle that circles around the singularity $z_0$.
 Consider the Laurent Series of the expansion:

 $$
 f(z) = \sum_{n -\infty}^\infty a_n z^n \hspace{2em} \text{Where: } a_n =